console-table-printer/chrome-extension-table-printer/README.md

 ## License

-This project is open source.
+This project is licensed under the ISC License.
 See the LICENSE file for details.

 ## Changelog